coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 1. type errors showing up at runtime, usually a result from the code following a less probable control path, and
 2. not having certain useful abstractions that can only be enabled by having a static type system (e.g., certain kinds of polymorphism).

-Coalton addresses these two problems in principle.
+Coalton, being a strictly typed language within Common Lisp, addresses these two problems in principle.
 Since it's not practical to rewrite an entire compiler, we opted to implement a significant new feature of quilc in Coalton called *discrete compilation*.
 In this post, we'll walk through what discrete compilation is, how Coalton made it simpler to implement (compared to Common Lisp), and how we tested that such a complicated feature actually works.

 ## Towards a discrete set of operations for quantum computation